 Meet Our Team

 Sarah Miranda is the Southeast Regional Coordinator, responsible for the 10 counties in the Southeast region of Tennessee.
 She has Bachelors Degrees in Global Development Studies and Psychology from Mercer University.
 Sarah’s passionate about working at MHAET because she wants to promote and educate on the importance of mental health and early intervention.
 Sarah most enjoys building a strong community network, and hearing the stories from students that she gets to teach.
-She lives in Chattanooga with her husband, Nate, and their two dogs, Brodie and Bella.
+She lives in Chattanooga with her husband, Nate, their son Asher and their two dogs, Brodie and Bella.
 Sarah practices self-care daily through fitness and quality time spent outdoors with her family.

 Caroline is our intern here at MHAET and a current student at the University of Tennesee Knoxville pursuing her Bachelor of Social Work.
 She is passionate about advocating for and educating adolescents on Mental Health.
 She is excited to learn from her experiences at MHAET and grow as a professional.
 Caroline hopes to further her education by pursuing a Master’s in Social Work.
 Caroline loves to hike, cook and try new coffee places in Knoxville.